gussamer/cretup/README.md

 - chupdategen: generates a chroot update script to be added to path
 - fcard: fixes sd card being mounted as read only*
 - installkali: install a basic kali chroot with no gui*
-- installubuntu: install a ubuntu chroot with unity* -- use my sfetup script to setup ubuntu for salesforce development
+- installubuntu: install a ubuntu chroot with unity* (use my sfetup script to setup ubuntu for salesforce development)
-- installvscode: install a basic ubuntu meant to run vscode -- under development
+- installvscode: install a basic ubuntu meant to run vscode (under development)
 - la: ls -a
 - ll: ll -l
 - upcrouton: updates the crouton script to latest version